zachhannum/the-word-of-iron/manuscript/chapter_3.md

 "It's not like we have a choice at this point," muttered Rykker.

-They ascended the stairs, and as they did the air grew slightly warmer---though it still retained the stale, slightly mildew quality that reminder Rykker of week's old bread.
+They ascended the stairs, and as they did the air grew slightly warmer—though it still retained the stale, slightly mildew quality that reminder Rykker of week's old bread.

 Eventually, the stairs came to a trapdoor in the ceiling, abruptly blocking their path.
 There was a handle on the door, and Marcus pulled on it with no success.
 The door seemed to be sealed shut.